Open a Private Limited Company in Norway - 2024 Guide

 The following video offers a short presentation on the registration of a Norwegian private limited company:

-The company formation process in Norway follows a typical procedure.
+The company formation process in Norway follows a typical procedure even in 2024.
 The opening of a private limited liability company starts with finding a suitable name for the business.
 The name must be checked with and approved by the Register of Business Enterprises.
 A bank account is another requirement for the formation of an AS.
 Our team of Norwegian lawyers can give all the details on the specific conditions that banks of this country impose on foreign investors in Norway.

 Secondly, a list of documents and information must be filled through an application process by which the company will be registered with the Register of Business Enterprises.
 Those documents consist of the memorandum of association as well as documents mentioning the names of the board members, the commercial domain of the company and its main objectives and roles.
 After the amendments of 2013 to the Private Limited Liability Companies Act, the extensiveness of the documentation has been reduced significantly.